viresh-ratnakar/exolve/README.md

 storage.
 Users can also copy and share a URL that saves the state after the # (if requested through provideStateUrl=true in the constructor).
 The state uses the puzzle id specified in the [`exolve-id`](#exolve-id) section (or the id automatically created, if that section is not there) as the key.
+Note that sharing state via a URL is _not_ available in Exolve Player (as it is a generic player that is not tied to a secific crossword, so a URL that has just the current solving state captured is not sufficient for sharing).

 Please note that a variety of factors control access to and size limits of local storage.
 Especially when embedding Exolve puzzles in cross-site iframes,